 (i) Review the performance of non-independent Directors and the Board as a whole;

-Pursuant to Section 148(1) of the Companies Act, 2013 and Rules framed thereunder related tomaintenance of cost records is not applicable to the Company being in the service industry.
+Pursuant to Section 148(1) of the Companies Act, 2013read with the Companies (Cost Records and Audit) Rules,2014 related to maintenance of cost records is not applicable to the Company for the Financial Year 2024-25.

-The Company has clearly defined systems to manage its risks within acceptable limits by usingrisk mitigating techniques and have framed a mechanism for timely addressing key businesschallenges and leveraging of business opportunities.
+The Company has clearly defined systems to manage its risks within acceptable limits by using risk mitigatingtechniques and have framed a mechanism for timely addressing key business challenges and leveraging businessopportunities.

 a.
 Replacement of conventional light fittings with LED lights.